 My journey for answers began in 2014.
 At the time I started to have very painful ovulations.
 More than the usual twinge of pain that goes away after a few hours these pains lasted for 1-2 days.
 I went to see my OBGYN who did his best to diagnose my issue.
-After a pelvic ultrasound I was diagnosed with ovarian cyst and given pain medication.
+After a pelvic ultrasound, I was diagnosed with an ovarian cyst and given pain medication.
 Each month my ovulation would get worse.
 I would have more pain and take pain pills until it passed.

 After months went on my ovulation pain would last for a week or more.
 At times I would have pain right up until I had my period.
 Intimacy with my husband began to cause pain.
 I grew weary and would end up in the emergency room many nights because I could not bear the pain.

 In 2015 I started to develop gastrointestinal pain along with the ovulation cycle pain.
 I went and had many different tests and emergency room visits only to come up with all negative results.
 I began to feel like maybe I was crazy.
 In June of 2015 I became pregnant and by July I lost the pregnancy.
 From that point on I had a lot more monthly pain.
 My pelvic pain lasted for 3 weeks out of the month.
 This caused me to be depressed, call in sick to work on many days, and spend countless nights in the emergency room.

 Finally, after visiting my OBGYN again, he offered to do a diagnostic laparoscopy to see what was going on inside.
 When I awoke from surgery the doctor stated, “we found the source of your pain”.
 “You have something called deep endometriosis.”
 He then went on to explain that it was so deep that he did not think that there was anything he could do for it.
 I was very depressed that I was facing a life of pain with no hope.